-Rain Dog offers discretionary direct asset management services to advisory Clients.
 Rain Dog charges an annual investment advisory flat fee of \$7,500.00 plus 0.25% based on the total assets under management.

-The annual fee is negotiable based upon certain criteria (e.g., historical relationship, type of assets, anticipated future earning capacity, anticipated future additional assets, dollar amounts of assets to be managed, related accounts, account composition, negotiations with Clients, etc.).
+The annual fee is negotiable based upon certain criteria (e.g., historical relationship, type of assets, anticipated future additional assets, dollar amounts of assets to be managed, related accounts, account composition, negotiations with Clients, and so on).
 Rain Dog considers cash to be an asset class, and as such is included in fee calculations.
-Also, to be noted, at times fees will exceed the money market yield.
+At times, fees will exceed the money market yield.
 Rain Dog will not charge an ongoing advisory fee for unmanaged or static assets held in accounts.
 In no case will fees exceed 2.00% of total assets under management.